avataru/ThumbGen/README.md

 Changelog
 ---------

+##### 1.1.1
+ - Added the magic method __get() in the ThumbGen class so properties can be easily retrieved from a plugin.
+Only specific properties are available.

 ##### 1.1.0

- - Changed the plugin arhitecture so the plugins are now separate objects that extend the abstract Plugin object
+ - Changed the plugin arhitecture so the plugins are now separate objects that extend the abstract Plugin object.

 ##### 1.0.1

- - Fixed the caching to use the set duration instead of being infinite (util the source image was modified)
+ - Fixed the caching to use the set duration instead of being infinite (util the source image was modified);

- - Watermark: the setWatermark repetition doesn't need to be an array and include the padding when it's set to 'no-repeat'
+ - Watermark: the setWatermark repetition doesn't need to be an array and include the padding when it's set to 'no-repeat'.

 ##### 1.0.0